Xriba 24 Hour Trading Volume Hits $1,099.00 (XRA)

 - HitCoin (HTC) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

-Xriba (CRYPTO:XRA) is a PoW/PoS token that uses the X11 hashing algorithm.
+XRA is a PoW/PoS token that uses the X11 hashing algorithm.
 Its launch date was June 17th, 2015.
 Xriba’s total supply is 275,000,000 tokens and its circulating supply is 98,282,118 tokens.
+Xriba’s official website is xriba.com.
 Xriba’s official Twitter account is @xribapay.
-The official website for Xriba is xriba.com.

-Xriba can be purchased on these cryptocurrency exchanges: IDEX.
-It is usually not possible to purchase alternative cryptocurrencies such as Xriba directly using US dollars.
-Investors seeking to acquire Xriba should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Xriba using one of the aforementioned exchanges.
+Xriba can be purchased on the following cryptocurrency exchanges: IDEX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Xriba directly using US dollars.
+Investors seeking to acquire Xriba should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Xriba using one of the exchanges listed above.

 Receive News & Updates for Xriba Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Xriba and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.